mbogden/galaxyJSPAM/notes.md

 - Convert C++ image creation script to Makefile

+- jspamacli.py will soon be obsolete
   - Occasional error about -bm in jspamcli.py reading as a float instead of integer for cores.
   - Change jspmacli.py to just point to batch_run_files/batch_file.txt instead of typing full name.

 - Add standard daily Instructions to follow in README.md for everything.
   - jspamcli.py